caiostringari/picoastal/README.md

 ## 6.5 Optical Flow

 A experimental script to compute surf zone currents based on [Farneback optical flow](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html) is also available.
 This script will loop over all images and compute the `u` and `v` velocity components of the flow.
 The code will first rectify the images and then calculate the flow in the planar view so that the vectors are correctly oriented.
-This script is extremely slow and uses a lot of memory, hence not recomende to run on the Raspberry Pi.
+This script is extremely slow and uses a lot of memory, hence not recommended to run on the Raspberry Pi.
 The output is a netCDF file, so you will need to install `xarray` with `pip install xarray netcdf4`.
 A mask in `geojson` format is required to mask regions of the image where it does not make sense to compute the flow.

 Example: